Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

          return 1/(tmp[idx+1]-tmp[idx])*(v(tmp[idx+1])-v(tmp[idx]))
       return _fwd_fun

 In this function, 'v' represents the continuous variable or function that the method is being applied to. 's' represents the set of discrete points in the continuous domain.
 In order to implement a custom finite difference method, a user would have to copy the above function and just replace the equation next to the first return statement with their method.

-After implementing a custom finite difference method using the above function template, the only other change that must be made is to add the custom method to the 'all_schemes' dictionary in the Finite_Difference_Transformation class.
+After implementing a custom finite difference method using the above function template, the only other change that must be made is to add the custom method to the 'all_schemes' dictionary in the ``dae.finite_difference`` class.

 In the case of a custom collocation method, changes will have to be made in steps (2) and (4) of the transformation framework.
 In addition to implementing the discretization equations, the user would also have to ensure that the desired collocation points are added to the ContinuousSet being discretized.

 Dynamic Model Simulation
 ------------------------